Non-Small Cell Lung Cancer Molecular Markers

 Lung cancer is the leading cause of cancer-related mortality in the United States.
-Diagnosis typically involves a combination of imaging studies, cytologic or histopathologic specimen evaluation, and subsequent immunohistochemistry (IHC) and genetic analysis.
-More than 80% of lung cancer cases are classified as non-small cell lung cancers (NSCLCs), and adenocarcinoma is the most common NSCLC subtype in nonsmokers.
-Adenocarcinoma is characterized by a prevalence of oncogenic driver genetic alterations (in EGFR, ERBB2, ALK, ROS1, BRAF, MET, KRAS, NTRK1/2/3, and RET) that may influence prognosis and predict response to targeted therapies if present.
+Diagnosis typically involves a combination of imaging studies, cytologic and/or histopathologic specimen evaluation, and subsequent immunohistochemistry (IHC) and genetic analysis.
+The majority of lung cancer cases are classified as non-small cell lung cancers (NSCLCs).
+Adenocarcinoma is the most common NSCLC subtype in nonsmokers.
 Guidelines recommend molecular analysis to identify actionable targets and guide subsequent therapy selection.

 Quick Answers for Clinicians